lucasberry12/M5.2-Lab---Lucas-Berry/README.md

 ### Show/Hide Comment Control

 This accessibility issue can be fixed by making the button an actual button element rather than just text within a div.
 I added a button element within the div to keep the styling and make the css still work properly, and I did the same for my show transcript button.

+### The Table

+I fixed the accessibility issues with the table by first giving the table a caption to summarize what the table shows, which is useful for sighted and non-sighted users.
+I also utilized the th elements to define the table headers for the rows and columns, and used scope to specify which section they were for.

+### Other Considerations

+Other ideas I had for making the site more accessible were adding the required attribute for the comment form (name and comment) to show that they are required for submission.
+Another was to wrap the related sidebar in an aside instead of a div, since that better represents the purpose of the sidebar content than a div does.